cutypie2351/Doxtool-phone-number-lookup/README.md

   * Custom request Stamping algorithm
   * GZIP compression: for large requests
   * Made a full python script that Decrypt all of this process and get the clear decoded data from the database.

+### CallApp, Eyenon(Database 3 + 4)
+- This databases added in the new version (23/01/2025) by Me
+- I Found the request format + hooked the functions for auth headers, hashing and more to make the script work

 ## How to Install
 1. Clone this repository